John Cunningham (RAF officer): Wing commander

 The dynamics of the air war changed in June 1941.
-The German invasion of the Soviet Union, Operation Barbarossa, opened up the Eastern Front.
+The German invasion of the Soviet Union, Operation Barbarossa, opened the Eastern Front.
 The German bomber force was heavily committed to the theatre.
 The escalation of the fighting in the Mediterranean and North African theatres also diverted German air strength.
 Luftwaffe operations over Britain changed dramatically.
 Small numbers of bombers would make hit-and-run attacks on selected targets near the coast for the remainder of 1941, replacing the mass raids of the preceding autumn and winter.
 Cunningham used the decline in the pace of operations to train new crews.

 Cunningham's practice of leadership was different from that of his day-fighter counterparts.
 A day unit would fly in formation together, engage the enemy together, communicate by radio, and follow the directions and example of their commanding officer in combat.
 Cunningham was not in a position to lead in this way.
 The night fighter was a lone hunter.
 When it took off, the crew would operate alone in the air.
 Instead, he could ensure proficiency in battle only by teaching his men to master their aircraft and AI.
 He was constantly in touch with scientists, and tracked new developments.
 He also took new crews up in the Beaufighter to generate confidence in the machine.
 Night pilots had to learn to fly on instruments alone, in adverse weather conditions, and for sustained periods.
 Rawnsley contributed with training on the use of AI, and mock interceptions using target aircraft were flown regularly.